-The RCA's population growth has historically been driven by migration of people from across the U.S.: in the last decade, 76% of new population was due to domestic migration.
-Migration has increased in recent years and outpaces births: in 2016, 27,300 people moved to the Rural Capital Area from other parts of the U.S. and 12,000 births occurred.
+The RCA's population growth has historically been driven by migration of people from across the U.S.: in the last decade, 73% of new population was due to domestic migration.
+Migration has increased in recent years and outpaces births by more than 2-to-1: in 2019, 29,000 people moved to the Rural Capital Area from other parts of the U.S. and 12,100 births occurred.

-Williamson County is the most populous county in the Rural Capital Area with 54% of residents, followed by Hays County (21%), Bastrop County (9%), Burnet County (5%), and Caldwell County (4%).
-Population has grown in all regional counties over the past decade, but was highest in Hays County (53% growth from 2006-2016) and Williamson County (50% growth).
+Williamson County is the most populous county in the Rural Capital Area with 54% of residents, followed by Hays County (21%), Bastrop County (8%), Burnet County (5%), and Caldwell County (4%).
+Population has grown in all regional counties over the past decade but was highest in Hays County (47% growth from 2009-2019) and Williamson County (43% growth).

-The Rural Capital Area population is spread fairly evenly across age groups and has seen significant growth in the past decade in the youth and middle-aged population.
-In 2016, 20% of the RCA's population were children under 15 years of age, 21% were youth aged 15 to 29, 21% were aged 30 to 44, and 19% were 45-59.
-Over the past decade, the 65-69 year age cohort was the fastest growing in the region, increasing 108% as the children and youth populations each grew about one-third as fast.
-The slowest relative regional growth was in those aged 0-4.
+The Rural Capital Area population is spread fairly evenly across age groups and has seen significant growth in the past decade in the youth, retiree, and near-retiree populations.
+In 2016, 20% of the RCA's population were children under 15 years of age, 20% were youth aged 15 to 29, 21% were aged 30 to 44, and 19% were 45-59.
+Over the past decade, the 65-74 year-old cohort was the fastest growing in the region, increasing 90% while the children and youth populations grew about one-third as fast.
+The slowest relative regional growth was in those aged 0-4 (11% growth).